 I've been on a serious scone kick and obsessed with peaches, so here you have it!
 Almond Peach Scones!
 I find that once I start playing with a recipe, I can't stop thinking of ways to tweak the textures or flavors.
 I recently discovered that swapping all-purpose flour for cake flour in a scone recipe creates a scone that is more tender and flaky than I had ever thought possible.
 This discovery has led to the creation of far too many scones.

-Most recently I worked on this recipe for Almond Peach Scones.
+Most recently I worked on this peach scone recipe.
 This scone is sweet and buttery, filled with fresh, seasonal peaches and flavored with almond extract.
 After baking, the scones are topped with an almond glaze and some toasted almonds.
 This is a beautiful recipe to transition you from late summer into early fall.
 The perfect way to warm up your kitchen on a cool fall morning!

 These Almond Peach Scones would be delicious with our Slow Cooker Maple Peach Butter.
-If peach isn’t your thing, but you want a scone, check out our recipe for Pineapple Coconut Scones with Brown Sugar Glaze.
+If peach isn't your thing, but you're looking for a scone recipe, check out our recipe for Pineapple Coconut Scones with Brown Sugar Glaze.